-The 61-keys digital pianos are some of the best and most portable ones on the market.
+The best 61-keys digital pianos are some of the most sought-after pianos.
 They are perfect for gigs, small events, and the right choice for your practicing sessions.

 If you are looking for a quality digital piano – a robust yet still simple piano to practice and make music flawlessly with, then it doesn’t get easier than this list.